-I have also considered the following factors that weigh against the release of the conditionally exempt information in the documents:
+I have also considered the following factors that weigh against the release of the conditionally exempt information in the document:

-- Disclosure of the conditionally exempt information under section 47C of the FOI Act could reasonably be expected to prejudice the ability of Departments across government to provide full and honest advice to stakeholders in future proposals to legislative amendments. - A Ministerial Submission plays an important role in the relationship between a Department and its Minister.
+- A Ministerial Submission plays an important role in the relationship between a Department and its Minister.
 Its purpose is to provide frank and honest advice.
 It is inherently confidential between the Department and its Minister and the preparation of a Ministerial Submission is essentially intended for the audience of that Minister alone.
-A precedent of public disclosure of advice given as a part of a Ministerial Submission would result in: - concerns existing in the open and honest nature of advice being provided which may then hinder future deliberations and decision making processes for the Department and the Government as a whole and - future Ministerial Submissions being prepared with a different audience in mind, which would compromise the quality of the advice being prepared for the Minister. - I consider that the public interest in protecting the process of the provision of free and honest confidential advice by a Department to its Minister has, on balance, more weight, than the public interest that might exist in disclosing the deliberative matter.
-Endangering the proper working relationship that a Department has with its Minster and its ability to provide its Minister with honest advice confidentially would be contrary to the public interest.
+A precedent of public disclosure of advice given as a part of a Ministerial Submission would result in: - concerns existing in the open and honest nature of advice being provided which may then hinder future deliberations and decision making processes for the Department and the Government as a whole and - future Ministerial Submissions being prepared with a different audience in mind, which would compromise the quality of the advice being prepared for the Minister. - I consider that the public interest in protecting the process of the provision of free and honest confidential advice by a Department to its Minister has, on balance, more weight than the public interest that might exist in disclosing the deliberative matter.
+Endangering the proper working relationship that a Department has with its Minister and its ability to provide the Minister with honest advice confidentially would be contrary to the public interest.
+I do not consider that the relative weight of these considerations has been affected by the passage of time, either in this specific instance or in general terms. - Disclosure of the personal information which is conditionally exempt under section 47F of the FOI Act could reasonably be expected to prejudice the protection of those individuals' right to privacy. - The information conditionally exempt under section 47F of the FOI Act is not well known to the public generally and is not readily available from public sources.
+I have had regard to the fact that disclosure of information under the FOI Act must be considered to be a disclosure to the world at large and not just to you as the applicant. - The Department is committed to complying with its obligations under the Privacy Act 1988, which sets out standards and obligations that regulate how the Department must handle and manage personal information.
+It is firmly in the public interest that the Department uphold the rights of individuals to their own privacy and meets its obligations under the Privacy Act.
+I consider that non-compliance with the Department's statutory obligations concerning the protection of personal information would be contrary to the public interest and that this factor weighs strongly against disclosure.